SimranKaur-23/Covid-19-Analysis-on-italy-dataset/README.md

 # Time Series Analysis
 - checked for any trends, irregularity, seasonality on the dataset.
 - used ARIMA model to perform time series analysis (since the data is not seasonal).
+# LSTM
+The LSTM file is attched seperately as LSTM.ipynb

 The datset is attched.